Product Strategy Support

 Focused product strategy work to clarify direction, priorities, and structure

-This work is typically used where progress has slowed, views differ, or the cost of getting decisions wrong is high — and where those decisions cannot realistically be resolved in a single meeting or workshop.
+This work is typically used where progress has slowed, views differ, or the cost of getting decisions wrong is high, and where those decisions cannot realistically be resolved quickly.

 This is not a short-term fix or a substitute for execution.
-It is product strategy support designed to help organisations reach better decisions and maintain momentum over weeks or months.
+It is a product strategy support designed to help organisations reach better decisions and maintain momentum over the course of an engagement.

 Best used when you need to:

-work through complex trade-offs that can’t be resolved in a single meeting or workshop
+work through complex trade-offs that cannot be resolved in a single meeting or workshop

 bring focus and coherence to a roadmap, investment plan, or set of competing initiatives